How To Take Your Event From Live To Virtual

 As long as you have a plan and a great events partner, you can take any event or conference and make it digital, while still creating an experience to remember for your delegates.

 There is some work involved though and while your event can by flipped to virtual quickly, there is more to it that simply putting a camera in front of your speakers and switching on a Zoom call.

-To convert a live event into a truly brilliant virtual or hybrid event, you should consider the following best practices…
+As a rule of thumb, to convert a live event into a truly brilliant virtual or hybrid event make sure you consider the following best practices…

 As discussed in this post about virtual event best practices everything you plan for your event should centre around its objectives.